-Based on this guidance, the design first involves stratifying the landscape using the 2016 National Land Cover Database (NLCD) land cover / land use map, paired with LandTrendr (Kennedy et al., 2010; Kennedy et al., 2018) to identify loss areas.
-Final strata and their spatial extent are shown in Figure 1 for CONUS and Figure 2 for SEAK.
+Based on this guidance, the design first involves stratifying the landscape using land cover data from Helmer et al. (2002).
+Since vegetation cover loss was very common of PRUSVI (largely due to damage from tropical cyclones), no vegetation cover loss stratum was included.
+Final strata and their spatial extent are shown in Figure 1 for CONUS.

-Figure 1. - Map depicting strata used for the Land Change Monitoring System (LCMS) conterminous United States (CONUS) calibration/validation sample design.
-Final strata are listed below the map, with the percentage of total pixels represented by that stratum in parentheses and National Land Cover Database (NLCD) land cover classes included in that stratum listed below.
+Figure 1. - Map depicting strata used for the Land Change Monitoring System (LCMS) Puerto Rico U.S. Virgin Islands (PRUSVI) calibration/validation sample design.
+Final strata are listed below the map, with the percentage of total pixels represented by that stratum.